musa-atlihan/CarND-Advanced-Lane-Lines/project-report.md

 #### The severe shadow cases

-The representations of two of the hard images are given below in different color spaces to demonstrate how the line information is lost in severe shadow cases.
+The representations of the third and the fourth images of the hard case images are given below in different color spaces to demonstrate how the line information is lost in severe shadow cases.

 ![severe shadow case in different color spaces](./images/severe-shafow-binary.png)